zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Return value**:

 Returns the Double type, the value is between -π/2 to π/2.
-If the number is NULL, return NULL.
+If the number is null, return null.

 **For example**:

 ```
 atan(1) = 0.7853981633974483